Here’s an article we found that may be helpful while traveling

 …ask the local

-for a loperamide-based
+pharmacist for a loperamide-based

 drug (like Imodium), to prevent dehydration.